Professional Interests

 with Tim Hesterberg, Mathematical Statistics with Resampling and R

-Other publications
+Recent publications

 • with Katherine St. Clair, "Team-Based Learning for a Statistical Literacy Class" Journal of Statistics Education 20, 1, March 2012

 • with Phil Camill et al., "Early life history transitions and recruitment of Picea mariana in thawed boreal permafrost peatlands."
-Ecology 9, 2010, pg.~448-459
+Ecology 9, 2010, pg.
+448-459

 • with Friedland, S., Niknejad, A., "A Simultaneous Reconstruction of Missing Data in DNA Microarrays", Linear Algebra and its Applications July 2006, Vol. 416, Issue 1, pg.
 8-28